meariba123/ADRs/week3.md

 **Status:** Accepted

 **Context:**
-Different users (Consumer, Agent, Support Person, Manager, Admin) require access to different features.
-I compared using Flask’s built-in session-based authentication, JWT (JSON Web Tokens), and OAuth.
+Different types of users; Consumers, Agents, Support Personnel, Managers, and Admins—need different access levels within the CMS.
+The options reviewed were Flask’s session-based authentication, JWT (JSON Web Tokens), and OAuth.

 **Decision:**
-I selected Flask-Login for session-based authentication and implemented role-based access control (RBAC) using user roles stored in MongoDB.
+Flask-Login was chosen for session-based authentication, combined with role-based access control (RBAC).
+User roles are stored in MongoDB and used to determine access rights.

-**Consequences:**
+**Pros:**
-  - Simple integration with existing Flask routes
+- Integrates easily with existing Flask routes
-  - Secure session management with login and logout
+- Provides secure session handling with login and logout functions
-  - Easier to manage multiple user roles
+- Simplifies managing multiple user roles
-  - Requires extra logic to restrict access for each role
+- Requires additional logic to apply permissions per role

 ---